Preliminary Fixes

 Step 5: Scroll down and enable Launch Google Drive on the system startup menu.

-4. Manually Sync Google Drive Files
+Fix 3: Manually Sync Google Drive Files

 Step 1: Find Google Drive on the taskbar and click on it.

-Step 2: Select settings gear.
+Step 2: Select the Settings icon.

 Step 3: Click on Pause syncing and resume the service after a while.

-If you are still facing the issue with Drive not starting on startup, you can opt for the Drive web to find and download files on PC or Mac.
-Which trick worked for you?
-Share your findings in the comments below.
+After that, Google Drive should sync the latest files.
+If you are still experiencing the issue of Drive not starting on startup, use the Drive web to find and download files on a PC or Mac.

-Last updated on 04 February, 2022
+Last updated on 20 August, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.

 Tried everything.
 Goggle Drive still doesn’t start-up when Windows loads.